eberban/eberban/books/refgram/src/concepts/time.md

 ## What is the time system?

 Time is represented using a graph of instants.
 It supports multiple possible futures and pasts, parallel and fictional universes.
-The implicit context argument with some predicates allow to handle time-related stuff behind the scene.
+The implicit context argument with some predicates allows handling time-related stuff behind the scene.
 Events are defined using __time spans__, which are all instants between a start and end instant, and usually can't be cut into multiple parts.

 ## What is the default tense of a sentence?